adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/aep-setup/mobile-property-all-extensions.png" alt="All installed extensions" width="1100"/>

-### 2. Configure a rule to forward PII events to Edge Network
+### 2. Configure a rule to forward personally identifiable information (PII) events to Edge Network
-The `collectPII` API for Analytics does not send events to Edge Network by default; it requires a rule to be configured to forward these events.
+The [`collectPII`](https://developer.adobe.com/client-sdks/home/base/mobile-core/api-reference/#collectpii) API for Analytics does not send events to Edge Network by default; it requires a rule to be configured to forward these events.
+This section provides an example of how to create such a rule.

 #### Create a rule <!-- omit in toc -->
 1. In the Rules tab, select **Create New Rule**.